-Ed and Adam Sbragia are guests of Steve Jaxon and Dan Berger on California Wine Country today.
-The father and son are founder and winemaker of Sbragia Family Vineyards.
+Ed and Adam Sbragia, founder and winemaker of Sbragia Family Vineyards, are guests of Steve Jaxon and Dan Berger on California Wine Country today.
 They have an estate winery in Geyserville and a tasting lounge in downtown Sonoma.
 Ed Sbragia was the winemaster at Beringer.
 They allowed him to start his brand while still working there, so he started in 2001.
 Adam joined him in 2003.
 Adam learned winemaking from his father and the family all works together.

 His neighbors in the Dry Creek Valley are making extraordinary wine, says Dan Berger.
 The Sbragia family acquired their property in 2006.
 It is the old Lake Sonoma Winery which was owned by Gary Heck.
 It is the last winery at the end of the road, in the higher, hotter part of Dry Creek Valley.
 They are growing Zinfandel, Carignane, Petit Syrah, also some Sauvignon Blanc and Chardonnay.
 Ed liked, and adopted, the Italian way of making white, without a lot of racking, making clean wine and keeping the barrels full.